 ‘….When this movement emerged immediately after World War I in the shape of a religious, anti-Semitic sect disguised as a political party (that is, the NSDAP), the British clubs kept it under close observation, proceeded to endorse it semi-officially in 1931 when the Weimar Republic was being dismantled by the Crisis, and finally embraced it, with deceit, throughout the 1930s.
 This is to say that although England did not conceive Hitlerism, she nonetheless created the conditions under which [it] could appear, and devoted herself to supporting financially the Nazis and arming them to the teeth with the prospect of manipulating them.
 Without such methodical and unsparing ‘protection’ on the part of the Anglo-American elites, along with the complicit buttress of Soviet Russia, there would have been no Führer and no Nazism: the political dynamism of the Nazi movement owed its success to a general state of instability in Germany, which was wholly artificial, a wreckage engineered by the Anglo-American clubs themselves.
 [Emphasis added.]

-And it is at this point the real story begins.
-But space dictates that for the moment at least, it must end….Although not quite!
-The last word herein must go to the Saker, the pseudonymous expatriate Russian blogger.
+The last word herein must go to The Saker, the pseudonymous expatriate Russian blogger.
 In his recent Letter to My American Friends, along with observing that if international law were to be applied each case, ‘every single American president’ would be deemed ‘a war criminal’, he then paraphrases the indelible verdict of Robert Jackson, chief American prosecutor at Nuremberg, by noting that ‘imperialism contains within itself all the accumulated evil of all empires’.
-Insofar as to who the good guys and the bad guys are, for The Saker his own verdict is unequivocal — for him:
+Insofar as to who the good guys and the bad guys are, for The Saker his own verdict is unequivocal:

 ‘The best thing which could happen to this country and its people would be the collapse of this Empire.
 The support, even tacit and passive, of this Empire….only delays this outcome and allows this abomination to bring even more misery and pain upon millions of innocent people, including millions of your fellow Americans.
 This Empire now also threatens my country, Russia, with war and possibly nuclear war and that, in turn, means that this Empire threatens the survival of the human species.
 Whether the US Empire is the most evil one in history is debatable, but the fact that it is by far the most dangerous one is not.
 Is that not a good enough reason for you to say “enough is enough”?
 What would it take for you to switch sides and join the rest of mankind in what is a struggle for the survival of our species?
 Or will it take a nuclear winter to open your eyes to the true nature of the Empire you apparently are still supporting against all evidence?’